nano-presher/nano-presher/README.md

 ### Hi there 👋

-I am Pascal from Freiberg in Germany.
+I am Pascal from Freiberg in Saxony, Germany.
 I have studied Nanotechnology and am now a PhD Student at RWTH Aachen University and Infineon Technologies in the topic of silicon based scaleable quantum technologies.
 I am interested in data science and software engineering.

 - 🔭 I’m currently working on a *waferplot library* project.
 - 🌱 I want to learn *CI / CD within github*